aaronengland/quiz_builder/README.md

 2. **Validate Request**
    - `backend/schemas.py`
-   - Pydantic validates the request body, ensuring topic is a non-empty string.
+   - Pydantic validates the request body, ensuring topic is a non-empty string with a maximum length of 200 characters.
 Rejects malformed requests with a 422 error.

 3. **Wikipedia Retrieval**
    - `backend/services/wikipedia.py`